How does race affect college admissions

 One of my recent posts offering tips on how to get great letters of recommendation for college was the “post of the week” at the Kids and Money Carnival of

-One of my recent posts on tips for summer planning for college admission was chosen as “Post of the Week” over the Money Hacks’ “Kids and Money” Carnival.
-I’m honored
+One of my recent posts on tips for summer planning for college admission was chosen as “Post of the Week” over at Money Hacks.
+So, here is the summer college

 Well, this carnival is up a bit late, but it was worth waiting for.
 The Carnival of Kids and Money is hosted by the Money Hacks.
 My favorite posts at